twr14152/Network-Automation-Scripts-Python3/README.md

 I will be archiving or deleting scripts that no longer provide value.

 ### pyGNMI
-- 10/24/2025 - Playing around with pyGNMI get and set functionality
+- 10/24/2025 - Playing around with pyGNMI (get/set) functionality
+- Interface configuration possible with arista openconfig yang models using pygNMI
+- Had no luck configurating any ospf configurations on the devices using pygNMI.
+Believe it to be an issue with aristas openconfig/yang compatability
-- pyGNMI/get_intf_info_gnmi.py - pulls interface config / state / counters
+- pyGNMI/get_intf_info_gnmi.py - pulls interface - (config/state/counters/capabilities)
 - pyGNMI/set_config_gnmi.py - set interface description

 ### eAPI